 Is it really safe to let small children on kiddie rides alone?

-The answer of this matter really depends on how well-secured are small children in the ride, which include potential hazard exposure, your child’s temperament, and age, and the level of risk you are comfortable to take for your kid enjoyment.
+The answer to this matter really depends on how well-secured are small children are in the ride, which includes potential hazard exposure, your child’s temperament, and age, and the level of risk you are comfortable taking for your kid enjoyment.
 Below you can find some of the questions you should ask yourself before letting your child to those kiddie rides:

 - How secure is the containment/restraint system?

 Secure child restraints are not required by law, including rides that are used by very young toddlers.
 While you are deciding whether or not to let your child ride alone on a particular kiddie ride, you should check the restraint system to make sure it is safe enough for your children.

 - What is the potential hazard exposure?

 If a kiddie ride doesn’t have a child-safe containment system, visually take a good look and examine the hazards (falls, exposure to moving components, etc.) a child could encounter if the child decides to get off the ride or reach arms/legs outside the carrier.